spectrocloud/librarium/content/docs/06-integrations/00-generic-vm-vsphere.md

 ## Configuring Palette Generic-VM-vSphere  Add-on

-To begin configuring the Generic-VM-vSphere Add-on pack for the application cluster, the namespace value should be as follows:
+To configure the Generic-VM-vSphere Add-on pack for the application cluster, the namespace value should be as follows:

 `cluster-{{ .spectro.system.cluster.uid }}`
 <br />